nicanorcarrascov/nicanorcarrascov.github.io/index.md

 # Contact

-You can reach me at njcarrasco at mat dot uc dot cl.
+You can reach me at njcarrasco Ⓐ mat dot uc dot cl.

 # A picture
 This is me, talking about Turing degrees in a [student's seminar](https://sites.google.com/view/sepmat/inicio).